JS-CTRL/Images/README.md

 # ROS on RSLK Guide
 ### This guide will go over the setup process to interface between ROS and the TI RSLK via ROS Serial
-This guide will be using Ubuntu 20.04
+:heavy_exclamation_mark: This guide will be using Ubuntu 20.04 with all instruction as if fresh install
+:heavy_exclamation_mark: If you alter file/directory loations some steps may need to be altered
+:heavy_exclamation_mark: When downloading WAIT for the download to complete before proceeding to the next step

+This walk through will give direction on how to:

+ - [ ] Install VirtualBox and create a virtualized Linux system
+ - [ ] Install Energia
+ - [ ] Install Arduino
+ - [ ] Install Code Composer
+ - [ ] Install Visual Studio Code
+ - [ ] Install ROS
+ - [ ] Install ROS Serial
+ - [ ] Edit files to allow ROS Serial to interact with MSP432
+ - [ ] Run Example Code

-### Usefull Linux Command Line Commands
+### Useful Linux Command Line Commands

 | Linux Command | Operation  |
 |--|--|
 | pwd | Show current directory |